k-paxian/dart-json-mapper/README.md

 Dart classes reflection mechanism is based on [reflectable][3] library.
-This means "extended types information" is auto-generated out of existing Dart program guided by the annotated classes only, as the result types information is accesible at runtime, at a reduced cost.
+This means "extended types information" is auto-generated out of existing Dart program guided by the annotated classes only, as the result types information is accessible at runtime, at a reduced cost.

 Typical `Flutter.io project integration` sample can be found [here][4]